 Read lots more about it here:

-Brian’s office takes up one part of the remodeled garage which includes the cool desk we made from Ikea trestle legs and salvaged wood.
-I wrote about this room and the larger “family” room where I craft and work (seen below) here:
+An office took up one part of the remodeled garage which included the cool desk we made from Ikea trestle legs and salvaged wood.
+I wrote about this room and the larger "family" room where I craft and work (seen below) here:

 The front of the old garage we turned into one large, light-filled multi-purpose room.
-It’s part family room, part office/craft room, and part exercise room (hidden in a closet).
-Much of the light – and a lot of the character – comes from the French doors we added to the new porch.
+It was part family room, part office/craft room, and part exercise room (hidden in a closet) for us.
+Much of the light - and a lot of the character - came from the French doors that were added to connect to the new porch.

 The laundry room started out as just a washer and dryer in the garage.
-I’m SO happy to have a warm place to do laundry, house our freezer, keep garden things and start my indoor seeds.
+Having a warm place to do laundry, house the freezer, and keep garden things was another goal of the garage remodel.
 See more about this space here:

 You can take a yard and garden tour of our whole acre property, but here are a couple of my favorite spaces from the 1 acre property:

-This area of our backyard – a gravel patio, gazebo and entry deck – started out as one HUGE deck that began rotting soon after we moved in.
-In typical DIY fashion, we took a looooong time to get the backyard to this point – but it’s beautiful and definitely worth the wait!
+This area of the backyard - a gravel patio, gazebo and entry deck - started out as one HUGE deck that began rotting soon after we moved in.
+In typical DIY fashion, we took a looooong time to get the backyard to this point - but it is beautiful and was definitely worth the wait!
 Read more in these posts:

-And lastly, here’s a little tour of our raised-bed vegetable garden in July.
-This garden brings me much joy and provides a ton of food (and aggravation from dumb voles and moles!).
-There’s a ton of information about how I garden the easy way in the Organic Gardening section, and clicking below will give you an overview about our garden’s design:
+And lastly, here's a little tour of the raised-bed vegetable garden in July.
+This garden brought me much joy and provided a ton of food (and aggravation from dumb voles and moles!).
+There's a lots of information about how I garden the easy way in the Organic Gardening section, and clicking below will give you an overview about our garden's design: